 A larger refrigeration unit or reefer unit has its internal battery; refrigeration unit manufacturers are increasingly selling their reefer units with solar panels.

 These solar panels are not designed to be the primary power source for the compressor but instead serve only to maintain the container’s temperature level when the truck is not running and not providing power to the reefer unit.

 Refrigerated Storage Versus Frozen Storage

-Frozen storage uses very similar equipment to refrigerated transport, but the temperature is simply turned down with frozen storage.
+Frozen storage uses very similar equipment to refrigerated transport, but the temperature is turned down with frozen storage.
 Refrigerated transport means that the temperature is kept just a few degrees above the freezing point of water.
 Perishable foods are maintained at a range between 37 to 41 degrees Fahrenheit.
 Bringing the temperature below this would damage or destroy many foods.
-Frozen storage brings the temperature down to the right around 34 degrees Fahrenheit.
+Frozen storage brings the temperature down to the right, around 34 degrees Fahrenheit.

 Refrigerated Container or Refrigerator Containers

 A refrigerated container or refrigerator containers are used for ship or rail-based refrigerated transport.
 These refrigerated containers are powered by port railyard, rail, and ship power lines.
 Refrigerator containers are transported and powered this way for weeks on international ocean transits.
 But a refrigerated container can also be stored for an extended period without being connected to any external power source.
 This is because refrigerated containers have their diesel generator power the refrigeration unit when connections to external power are not available or not convenient.